Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Introduction

 In parallel, quantum information concepts have begun to permeate the study of molecules and chemical bonding.
 The process of bond formation involves superposition of atomic configurations and entanglement between electrons.
 Measures such as entanglement entropy have been used to characterize these correlations in chemical systems.
 Rissler, Noack, and White \cite{rissler2006measuring} applied quantum information theory in chemistry by introducing orbital mutual information as a measure of electron interactions between orbitals, a concept that not only successfully identifies chemical bond patterns but also aids in optimizing DMRG algorithms.
 Building on this foundation, Boguslawski et al. \cite{boguslawski2015orbital} further developed the approach by calculating one- and two-electron entropies for molecular wavefunctions, thereby providing a more intuitive picture of electron correlation that informs the selection of active spaces.
 Recognizing the complexity of electron interactions, Ding et al. \cite{ding2020concept} refined these ideas by disentangling total orbital correlations into distinct classical and quantum components, which raised important questions regarding the genuine role of entanglement in chemical bonds.
 In a complementary effort, Szalay et al. \cite{szalay2017correlation} introduced a multiorbital correlation framework that utilizes genuine multipartite entanglement measures and clustering algorithms to reveal multi-center bonding patterns and to highlight the limitations of traditional bonding descriptions.
 Extending these insights to a more nuanced bonding analysis, Ding, Matito, and Schilling \cite{ding2025entanglement} proposed the concept of maximally entangled atomic orbitals (MEAOs), demonstrating that entanglement patterns can capture both conventional two-center bonds and delocalized multicenter bonds, with the degree of multipartite entanglement serving as a quantitative index of bond strength and aromaticity.
-Finally, complementing these theoretical advances, Stein and Reiher \cite{stein2016automated} developed an automated protocol for active orbital space selection in multireference calculations, effectively leveraging entanglement measures to identify strongly correlated orbitals and streamline computational processes.
+Complementing these theoretical advances, Stein and Reiher \cite{stein2016automated} developed an automated protocol for active orbital space selection in multireference calculations, effectively leveraging entanglement measures to identify strongly correlated orbitals and streamline computational processes.
+Finally, hydrogen-based systems were analyzed~\cite{D4FD00066H} using diagnostics derived from the cumulant of the two-body reduced density matrix, showing that such quantities capture electronically nontrivial regimes along bond stretching and in correlated hydrogen aggregates.